 - 1 teaspoon salt

-- 1 Tbsp of corn starch mixed in with 3 Tbsp of water to form a slurry
+- 1 tablespoon of cornstarch mixed in with 3 tablespoons of water to form a slurry

 2 Mix in 1/4 cup of the sauce with the cooked chicken.
 Set aside.